dagster-io/dagster/examples/use_case_repository/README.md

 2. A Python (.py) file: Contains the actual implementation code as a single file.

 Both files are utilized on the Dagster.io website.
 However, only the Python files are subject to automated testing.

+The TEMPLATE.md file is used to create new use cases.
+The actual template lives on our external Scout platform.

 ### Important Note